Kaiser Dental Plans for Seniors

 Best for: Aging adults who want lower premiums, predictable copayments, and comprehensive coverage that includes preventive, basic, and major dental services.

-Under the DeltaCare USA plan, an HMO-type plan, subscribers will need to visit a general dentist at one of 130 primary care facilities.
+Under the DeltaCare USA plan, which is an HMO-type plan, subscribers will need to visit a general dentist at one of the 2,040 DeltaCare USA dentists.
 This plan has lower fixed costs and no deductibles or annual maximums, immediate coverage, and teeth whitening.

 Did You Know?
 Regular dental exams can help detect the early stages of osteoporosis.
 Some 10 million Americans have osteoporosis.1